Five reasons you're not getting sponsoredAnd how to fix it

 Emails get missed.
 Learn to follow up and your success rate will go through the roof.
 From my own sponsorship hunting efforts, I realised that it takes a number of emails and phone calls before I even got a response, let alone a yes.
 When researching and writing up the follow up emails for the pitch templates, I noticed that most drivers don’t follow up and when they do it’s stilted and unnatural.

 To-do: Follow up on your last five pitches.

 What do you want a business owner to do as a result of reading your email?
 Should they call you, or get back to you with a date to meet?
 Whatever you need them to do next, make it obvious and be specific.

 I tend to invite potential sponsors for coffee or drinks (depending on the kind of company) and list a number of dates that work for me.
 This cuts out any awkward back and forth.

 To-do: Make sure all your pitches include a call-to-action and where you’ve missed them, follow up with a clear next step.

-Hopefully these points will give you something to start working on to supercharge your sponsorship search.
-If it’s not quite enough, consider going through the Sponsorship Bootcamp, it’s only £12 (+VAT), you can enroll here.
+Hopefully, these points will give you something to start working on to supercharge your sponsorship search.
+If it’s not quite enough, consider grabbing a copy of Get Paid to Race.